 \section{Abstract}

-The proliferation of cloud computing has led to heightened concerns regarding the security and privacy of sensitive data, as their need to be decrypted before processing, renders them susceptible to potential breaches.
+The migration of computation to the cloud has raised concerns regarding the security and privacy of sensitive data, as their need to be decrypted before processing, renders them susceptible to potential breaches.
 Fully Homomorphic Encryption (FHE) serves as a countermeasure to this issue by enabling computation to be executed directly on encrypted data.
 Nevertheless, the execution of FHE is orders of magnitude slower compared to unencrypted computation, thereby impeding its practicality and adoption.
 Therefore, enhancing the performance of FHE is crucial for its implementation in real-world scenarios.
-In this study, we elaborate on our endeavors to design, implement, fabricate, and post-silicon validate a co-processor for FHE, named \cofhee{}.
-With a compact design area of $12mm^2$, \cofhee{} features ASIC implementations of fundamental polynomial operations, including polynomial addition and subtraction, Hadamard product, and Number Theoretic Transform, which underlie all higher-level FHE primitives. \cofhee{} is capable of natively supporting polynomial degrees of up to $n = 2^{14}$ with a coefficient size of 128 bits, and has been fabricated and silicon-verified using 55nm CMOS technology.
+In this study, we elaborate on our endeavors to design, implement, fabricate, and post-silicon validate \cofhee{}, a co-processor for low-level polynomial operations targeting Fully Homomorphic Encryption execution.
+With a compact design area of $12mm^2$, \cofhee{} features ASIC implementations of fundamental polynomial operations, including polynomial addition and subtraction, Hadamard product, and Number Theoretic Transform, which underlie most higher-level FHE primitives. \cofhee{} is capable of natively supporting polynomial degrees of up to $n = 2^{14}$ with a coefficient size of 128 bits, and has been fabricated and silicon-verified using 55nm CMOS technology.
 To evaluate it, we conduct performance and power experiments on our chip, and compare it to state-of-the-art software implementations and other ASIC designs.